mlucchini/buddha/README.md

 ### Servos

-Upload the servo sketch to an Arduino board connected to a NVH2SP30 driver, an ACE128 absolute position encoder and a DC motor (Open Astra windshield wipers in my case).
+Upload the servo sketch to an Arduino board connected to a NVH2SP30 driver, an ACE128 absolute position encoder and a DC motor (Opel Astra windshield wipers in my case).
 Follow the controller's README to configure the servos appropriately.

 ```sh